applait/conqueror/client/README.md

   audiocontainer: audioList, // DOM reference of a `div` where the audio elements will be pushed.
 Defaults to selecting `#audiocontainer`.
   sessionid: id, // Session ID of the call to join.
 If not provided, it will start a new call.
   username: user, // An ID of the current user
-  conqueror_path: path // Provide a path to a private conqueror instance, if known.
-Else this will use the public instance by default.
+  conqueror_path: path // Provide a path to a conqueror instance.
 }
 ```